zyrolasting/denxi/README.md

 However, a Racket program is not fully "contextualized" (for lack of a better term) until it is launched.
 To customize around things like package conflicts or search paths, you need to create custom executables and/or tethered Racket installations.
+The fact that package conflicts might call for that kind of work served as the primary motivation for this project.

-`zcpkg` started when I wondered what would happen if a Racket package defined zero collections (The command `zcpkg` is short for "Zero-Collection Package").
-Removing collections from the equation is a radical departure that severs the relationship between an arbitrary group of files and a Racket installation.
+I wondered what would happen if a Racket package defined zero collections (The command `zcpkg` is short for "Zero-Collection Package").
+Removing collections from the equation severs the relationship between an arbitrary group of files and a Racket installation.
 No `raco setup`, no collection paths.
-For that reason, `zcpkg` concerns itself with (re)producing files that extend a given Racket installation without modifying it.
-From that end, you could call it a **Project/Application Dependency Manager**, or PDM.
-There are elements of system-level dependencies at work, but that's out of scope for this section.
+For that reason, `zcpkg` concerns itself with (re)producing files as a **Project/Application Dependency Manager**, or PDM.
+System- dependencies matter too, but that is out of scope for this section.
 All you need to know up front is that `zcpkg` handles cases to compliment `raco pkg`.

 [boyer]: https://medium.com/@sdboyer/so-you-want-to-write-a-package-manager-4ae9c17d9527